It’s a day of bad luck and superstition for many people in the Western world.

 This is the most likely cause of thirteen starting to become associated with bad luck, which only worsened in the Christian era.
 During the Last Supper, the infamous Judas Iscariot was the thirteenth guest to arrive.
 He later betrayed Jesus, leading to Jesus’s crucifixion and death.

-The Christian faith also instilled a negative view of unlucky Fridays, as that was allegedly the day of the week that Adam and Eve consumed the forbidden fruit from the Tree of Knowledge, Cain murdered his brother Abel, the Temple of Solomon was destroyed, and Noah’s ark set sail during the Great Flood that covered the earth.
+The Christian faith also instilled a negative view of unlucky Fridays, as that was allegedly the day of the week that Adam and Eve consumed the forbidden fruit from the Tree of Knowledge, Cain murdered his brother Abel, the Temple of Solomon was destroyed, and Noah’s ark set sail during the Great Flood.

-Good Friday was the only Friday that was, well, good.
-Hence its name.
+Good Friday was the only Friday that was… well, good.

 When Religions Collide